Which place is cheaper, Kansas City or Gainesville?

 Both Kansas City and Gainesville during the summer are popular places to visit.

 In July, Gainesville is generally around the same temperature as Kansas City.
-Temperatures in Gainesville average around 81°F (27°C), and Kansas City stays around 82°F (28°C).
+Daily temperatures in Gainesville average around 81°F (27°C), and Kansas City fluctuates around 82°F (28°C).

 It rains a lot this time of the year in Gainesville.
 Gainesville usually gets more rain in July than Kansas City.
 Gainesville gets 6.8 inches (174 mm) of rain, while Kansas City receives 3.3 inches (83 mm) of rain this time of the year.